Crystal-Modeling/tasklist-theia-glsp/README.md

 ## Demoing the example

 The following demonstration has been presented at the [TheiaCon 2023](https://events.eclipse.org/2023/theiacon/).
+You can find the session recording [here](https://www.youtube.com/watch?v=MktROv0bdwk).

-Describe, that you developed an approach to use textual language as a source model for the diagrams.
+LMS demonstrates an approach to use textual language as a source model for the diagrams.
 This approach enables editing the language models equally either by editing the model in text (as a textual code), or visually (on a diagram).
 This serves as a basis for modern open-source Low-code platforms, suggesting a technology to be used in platform IDE to add support for heterogeneous interactions with the model.

 1. Start Theia IDE and embedded GLSP server using "Launch Tasklist Theia DEMO" launch config

-There are existing technologies:

-- Language Server (LS) for rich text editing,
-- Graphical Language Server Platform (GLSP) for rich diagrams editing.

-My approach extends Language Server, turining it to a Model Server, exposing models through an API, supporting subscription to the model updates, and external modification of the models (through an API).
-For this demonstration I use primitive tasklist language, declaring Tasks for some process, and sequence them with Transitions.

 ### TEXT EDITING (With diagram updates)

-Talk about existing technology -- Language Server, that facilitates rich text editing: autocompletion, code actions, renaming, and language validation.
+Technology, which enables rich editing capabilities for a textual editor (autocompletion, code actions, renaming, and language validation) is called Language Server.

 1. Create Files:
    - new file 'shopping.tasks'